Getting Started with SensorTile

 Readtrigger, which sends the set value data to Atmosphere when the BLE characteristic is read.

 That’s all for creating the project!
-With the added cloud connectivity, the project will send the temperature value from the Embedded tab to Application tab, which then uses a cloud event to send it to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.
+With the added cloud connectivity, the project will send the temperature value from the Embedded tab to Application tab, which then uses a Device Event to send it to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.

 The final canvas for each tab should resemble the following images: